evamarik/OpenRefine_Journal_Article_Metadata_EAHIL2024/README.md

    - Click on "Edit rows" > "Remove all matching rows".

 **Explanation**:
 Step 3 already removes most empty rows.
 Steps 4 and 5 were added to ensure that articles without an ISSN recorded in OPUS will be preserved, allowing for a subsequent intellectual check of these articles.
 For the example data set, this is actually not neccessary, as all articles have entries in the ISSN field.

 #### Match university bibliography with the journal indexed in databases

-In the following steps, we will match the prepared data from journals indexed in different databases with journal article data from a university bibliography, based on the ISSNs.
-This will be done using OpenRefine's cross function and various GREL formulas.
+In the following steps, we will match the prepared journal list (named, e.g., "All_databases_2024-05") with journal article data from a university bibliography, based on the ISSNs.
+This will be done using Open Refine's cross function.

-1. **Add `Indexed(Last_Update)` Column**: Create a new column `Indexed(Last_Update)` which lists the databases where each ISSN is indexed, and the last update of the respective title lists used.
+1. **Add `Indexed(Last_Update)` Column**: Create a new column `Indexed(Last_Update)` which lists the databases where each journal is indexed, and the last update of the respective database title list used.
     - Click on the dropdown arrow next to the `ISSNs` column header.
     - Select "Edit column" > "Add column based on this column..."
     - Enter the following expression: